CThu1u-Cyber/CThu1u-Cyber.github.io/_tabs/about.md

 I am a **Cybersecurity Enthusiast** and **CTF player** dedicated to growing in the art of offensive security.
 What started as a hobby has evolved into a lifelong commitment to fostering growth—both for myself and the wider cybersecurity community.
 Each "Root" is an accomplishment that represents hours of troubleshooting, enumeration, and creative thinking.

-This is only the beginning of my cybersecurity passion, and my goal is to showcase my progress in an enjoyable way.
+This is only the beginning of my cybersecurity career, and my goal is to showcase my progress in an enjoyable way.

 ### Current HTB Rank
 [![CThu1u's HTB Badge](https://www.hackthebox.eu/badge/image/713079)](https://app.hackthebox.com/users/713079)